tobiasdemendonca/Protocol-vs-ABC/README.md

 ## Protocol example
 Protocols provide flexibility to work with legacy code, allow interfaces to be defined where they are needed, and avoid multiple inheritance, which is always a good thing.

 Try commenting out the get_status_update implementation in devices to see that the error is found by linting only where the object is used as an expected interface, and not upon creation.
-If you use protocols you might want to use them with a static type checker such as mypy or pyright.
+If you use protocols you might want to use them with a static type checker such as mypy.